 The Chiefs are ready for a trip to Las Vegas for Super Bowl LVIII to defend their title and etch their name in history as one of the best dynasties.

-Here’s a look at how the stock is trending for some players after Week 17.
-Check it out:
+Here’s a look at how the stock is trending for some players after the AFC Championship victory at M&T Bank Stadium:

 Stock Up: Travis Kelce

 The big game challenge was met and dominated by Kelce as he torched the Ravens’ defense all game.
 He finished with 11 catches for 116 yards and a touchdown, passing Jerry Rice for the most receptions in post-season history.